2017.09.27

 When we talk about "education", it is often associated with school education, but corporate education is adult education and has a significant aspect of human resource development, with significantly different goals and target audience from school education.

-not only a mechanism for remembering, but also mechanisms for eliciting motivation and implementing practical skills are necessary.
-Because e-learning is a one-way communication that is not face-to-face or interactive, it is necessary to incorporate these measures firmly.
-In addition, employees are not working for the purpose of "learning".
-It is necessary to motivate not only those who feel a sense of crisis that they must "learn" in order to work, but also those who are motivated.
+it is necessary to have not only a system for retention but also a system to motivate and a system to implement.
+Since it is a one-way e-learning that is not face-to-face or interactive, it is essential to incorporate these ideas thoroughly.
+Additionally, employees are not working with the purpose of "learning."
+It is necessary to motivate not only those who feel a sense of urgency that they must "learn" to do their jobs.

-As a basic theory for this, "Instructional Design" (ID) is being utilized.
+As a foundational theory for this, "Instructional Design" (ID) is utilized.

 The second session will focus on instructional design, which is a theory of educational design.